The Template Creator greatly facilitates the process of creating and testing templates, as follows:

 The Language menu lets you toggle the interface language (English / Russian).

-A click on the Reparse PSD button reparses the PSD document(s) related to the current project.
+A click on the Reparse PSD button reparses the PSD related to the current project.

-The Show Template Layers and Test Photos / Show Result buttons let you switch between the modes that display template layers and the result of processing.
+The Show Template Layers and Test Photos / Show Result / Show Previous Result buttons let you switch between the modes that display template layers, the result of the last processing

 The Filter Photos checkbox lets you filter test images by their orientation and/or subsize.
 To specify how exactly you want to filter photos, open the drop-down menu by clicking the small arrow on the right.